Finchley Church End By-Election

 Liberal Democrats in Kingston have thanked local residents after securing their best ever result, holding control of Kingston Council, electing 41 out of 45 councillors to work hard for local residents on the Council covering all but one ward in the Borough.

-Redbridge has upgraded its email and website software, apologies for the lack of content whilst the team familiarise themselves with this new...
+Redbridge has upgraded its email and website software, apologies for the lack of content whilst the team familiarise themselves...

 Thank you so much to all who signed our petition to save the D3 bus route.
 Over a thousand of you signed the petition, which was successful in gaining local media coverage and which the local Liberal Democrats presented to the London Assembly in September.